visgl/loaders.gl/modules/json/docs/api-reference/json-loader.md

 const data = await load(url, JSONLoader, {json: options});
 ```

-The JSONLoader supports streaming JSON parsing, in which case it will yield "batches" of rows of the first array it encounters in the JSON.
+The JSONLoader supports streaming JSON parsing, in which case it will yield "batches" of rows from the first array it encounters in the JSON.
 To e.g. parse a stream of GeoJSON:

 ```js
 import {JSONLoader} from '@loaders.gl/json';